-Many times, a person will be legally prescribed “Oxy” following surgery, only to find themselves addicted to the drug after the prescription has been exhausted.
-“Oxy” is an incredibly popular “recreational drug” in New Jersey.
+OxyContin, also known as “Oxy,” is an opioid pain medication that is highly addictive and often described in conversations about the opioid epidemic in the United States.
+Many times, a person will be legally prescribed OxyContin following surgery, only to find themselves addicted to the drug after the prescription has been exhausted.
+Oxycontin is an incredibly popular “recreational drug” in New Jersey.
 It can even be a gateway drug, leading to abuse of other drugs.
-Often, people addicted to “Oxy” turn to heroin as a cheaper more readily available high when the “Oxy” market drys up in a area.
-As a result, NJ prosecutors seek to impose the maximum punishments in OxyContin cases.
+Often, people addicted to Oxycodone turn to heroin as a cheaper, more readily available high when the market for prescription painkillers drys up in an area.
+As a result, New Jersey prosecutors seek to impose the maximum punishments in OxyContin cases.

-Second Degree: OxyContin Possession, Possession with Intent to Distribute, Distribution
+Second Degree OxyContin Possession, Distribution, Intent to Distribute

 If caught with 100 or more OxyContin pills, a person can be charged with second degree intent to distribute OxyContin.
 If convicted of this charge, you could be looking at five (5) to 10 years in New Jersey State Prison, with a presumption of incarceration.
 Additionally, a conviction can result in a $300,000 fine.

-Third Degree: OxyContin Possession, Possession with Intent to Distribute, Distribution
+Third Degree OxyContin Possession, Distribution, Intent to Distribute

 In New Jersey, possession of between five (5) and 99 OxyContin pills without a valid prescription is classified as a third degree crime.
 If convicted of third degree possession of OxyContin, you could be looking at a sentence of between three (3) and five (5) years in NJ State Prison and a fine of up to $200,000.

-Fourth Degree: OxyContin Possession, Possession with Intent to Distribute, Distribution
+Fourth Degree OxyContin Possession, Distribution, Intent to Distribute